-If the patient with the disease has been on a gluten free diet for a long time, it is expected that the autoantibody concentrations are reduced.
-The improvement in symptoms as well as the disappearance of the auto-antibodies from the bloodstream is good indication of improvement of the inflammation in the gastrointestinal tract.
+If the patient with the disease has been on a gluten-free diet for a long time, it is expected that the autoantibody concentrations are reduced.
+The improvement in symptoms, as well as the disappearance of the auto-antibodies from the bloodstream, is a good indication of improvement of the inflammation in the gastrointestinal tract.

 If the symptoms have yet to subside, further coeliac disease tests may be utilized to check for dietary compliance.
 If the results remain positive, the doctors will use other tests to look for hidden gluten in the patient’s diet to help relieve the symptoms.

 Additional tests for coeliac disease may be conducted to help determine the severity of the disease as well as the extent of a patient’s malabsorption, malnutrition, and organ complications.

 - Erythrocyte sedimentation rate (ESR) to assess inflammation

 - Full blood count (FBC) to look for anaemia